cernops/rundeck-puppetdb-nodes/README.md

  > `cloud_workflow` or `cloud_`

-`Kerberos user` - User to connect to PuppetDB

-`Kerberos keytab` - Path to user's keytab to authenticate

 `Factlist` - Space-separated list of facts to retrieve for every node

+`Kerberos user` - Kerberos principal (used alongside 'keytab' to connect to PuppetDB)

+`Kerberos keytab` - Absolute path to kerberos principal's keytab (used to authenticate & connect to PuppetDB)

+`SSH User` - User Rundeck will use to connect to hosts via SSH

-`Mode` - Prints out/stores on file the list of nodes.
-Select store if you want to cache the result.
+`Execution Mode` - Prints out/stores on file the list of nodes.
+Select store if you want to cache the result

 `Output file` - Save list of nodes to file (only if 'store' mode selected)